• Skip to main content

 • Press into an 8" circle, about 2" in thickness.
 Use a cookie cutter to cut out into any shape you like.
 I used a 2" round cookie cutter.
 Gently place on the prepared tray.
 Brush lightly with coconut milk/cream.

-• Bake for about 25 minutes or until lightly golden and cooked through.
+• Bake at 200 C for about 25 minutes or until lightly golden and cooked through.
 Remove from the oven and allow to cool for a few minutes.

 • Dredge with icing sugar and serve.
 Enjoy!